Notify me

 A few brands, such as Oris and Omega, release so many limited editions annually, that each release doesn’t really feel that special.
 Other brands, such as Hublot (Big Bang Unico King Gold edition, shown above) and Panerai seem to have most of their models released as limited editions, even when the edition size is several thousand pieces, making it hard to justify seeing it as limited at all.

-Watch enthusiasts understandably dislike brands releasing regular models with minor alterations presented as a limited edition, such as by merely changing the color of the dial, which is a common phenomenon with some brands these days.
+Watch enthusiasts understandably dislike brands releasing regular models with minor alterations presented as a limited edition, such as by merely changing the colour of the dial, which is a common phenomenon with some brands these days.

 Making a limited edition for a specific event or cause, or as a tribute to a celebrity can work well if there is a good reason for doing so, but it can also be used as a marketing ploy as an easy way to create a story or concept for a watch that wouldn’t otherwise be noteworthy.
 So make sure you look beyond the hype and see if there is a significant reason behind what the limited edition appears to be about, as we’ll discuss next . . .